 Envelope flaps deserve attention, too!
 I’m a big fan of using calligraphy on envelopes that have a euro flap, which is really beautiful for a formal affair.
 This large, deep “V” flap goes into a point down the back.
 The square flap is nice and modern, too, and works great for thank-you cards or anything casual/informal.
 If you’re interested in using a wax seal on your envelopes, choose the euro flap!
 The wax seal functions as a nice exclamation point on the euro flap.
 If you go with a square flap, you can get creative on the back with some washi tape.

 This is a great example of a Euro Flap envelope completed with a champagne wax seal.

 This is a great example of a Square Flap envelope with some beautiful washi tape.

 Envelope liners!
 I never send a card without an envelope liner anymore.
 You can purchase pre-lined envelopes (my favorites are from LCIPaper.com) or you can purchase the liners separately and add them yourself.
 For large affairs I always recommend ordering envelopes and liners together from your favorite stationer.

 You can also make envelope liners, too!
 It's a lovely touch to calligraph something on the liner, paint, or customize your liner to fit your theme.
 The best paper for this task is a nice weighted wrapping paper (solid, matte) to handle the artwork.
 You can get really creative with other sources for the liners, too.
 I've used wrapping paper, menus, sheet music, and I've even used the Trader Joe's Flyers for Thanksgiving cards.
-You can also upload your designs to Spoonflower.com, and you can have wallpaper or wrapping paper made with your design and shipped to you.
 The options are endless.

 I handmade this envelope liner from high-quality wrapping paper.